kovach86/release-tracker-neon-task/README.md

 - docker for desktop (optional)

 ## Initial set up
-1. To run application with docker, just navigate to root folder and enter command docker-compose up.
+1. To start application with docker:
+1.1 navigate to root folder and run <b>mvn clean install -DskipTests</b> for jar to be createad 1.2 from root enter command docker-compose up.
 It will bring containers for mysql server and for the spring boot api.

-- Without docker, just change mysql connection string(which is located to application.properties) to point to appropriate sql server, and start the app, hibernate will create database on start up.
+1.3 Without docker, just change mysql connection string(which is located to application.properties) to point to appropriate sql server, also username and passowrd.
+After that just start the app from IDEA, hibernate will create database on start up.

 ## Running the app